 Ahmed Massoud Qatar University, Doha, Qatar ahmed.massoud@qu.edu.qa

-Abstract— Electric Vehicles (Es) are seen as a solution to the increasing carbon emissions due to gas-powered cars.
+Abstract— Electric Vehicles (EVs) are seen as a solution to the increasing carbon emissions due to gas-powered cars.
 Thus, extensive research has been done in optimizing the efficiency and ensuring reliable operation of EV chargers.
-However, there is a void in tackling temperature monitoring using non-obstructive methods and manipulating charging accordingly to protect the batterys health and ensure no safety complications.
+However, there is a void in tackling temperature monitoring using non-obstructive methods and manipulating charging accordingly to protect the battery’s health and ensure no safety complications.
 This paper aims to suggest a prototype using an Internet of Things (IoT) system to create such an infrastructure.
+The paper suggests a low-cost prototype using a micro-controller and thermal camera that allows for completely remote temperature monitoring, and with some additions can allow manipulation of the smart charger, remotely while being connected to the internet.
+The research method of this paper is to create individual projects using different IoT services and determining how best to utilize them in terms of the prototype.
+Some aspects of the prototype can be run on a local network if no network with an internet connection exists.
+This may be beneficial for charges in less economically developed areas, where an active internet connection at charging stations is not feasible.
+The use of the prototype on a local network is undesired as monitoring and controlling of charger must be made on the same network, and so removes the complete remote monitoring aspect.

 Keywords— Electric Vehicles, Temperature Monitoring, IoT, Low-cost micro-controller, ESP8266, Node-RED, Homebridge, Blynk